Try Blinkist to get the key ideas from 7,500+ bestselling nonfiction titles and podcasts. Listen or read in just 15 minutes.

 by Robin Sharma

-Liar, Temptress, Soldier, Spy by Karen Abbott is a captivating non-fiction book that delves into the lives of four women who played courageous and unconventional roles during the American Civil War.
-Their individual stories shed light on the complex and often overlooked role of women in history.
+Liar, Temptress, Soldier, Spy by Karen Abbott is a gripping historical non-fiction that tells the true stories of four courageous women who risked everything to serve as spies and soldiers during the American Civil War.

 It's highly addictive to get core insights on personally relevant topics without repetition or triviality.
 Added to that the apps ability to suggest kindred interests opens up a foundation of knowledge.